SparkPost/matchbox/packages/matchbox/src/components/Drawer/readme.md

 # Drawer

 A set of composable and accessible Drawer components.
+The hook `useDrawer` handles state management and provides accessibility attributes to the components.

 ```js
 import { Drawer, useDrawer } from '@sparkpost/matchbox';